lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 **2. Retrieve the object ID from the results.**
-The query results will appear in the results interface.
+The query results will appear in the "Results" tab (interface).
+If a lightcurve appears in the left panel instead of a coverage HIPS map as shown in Figure 1, click the tab that says “Coverage”.
 The default "Coverage Chart" marks the ``DiaObjects`` on the HiPS map and the default "Active Chart" plots RA vs. Dec.
 The table on the bottom displays the returned ``DiaObjects``, and it is the one with the large number of detections (``diaObjectId`` = 611256447031836758) that is the time domain object of interest.